Find out how to report neglect or abuse for yourself or another adult.

 After you’ve reported a concern

-A social worker, nurse or someone that the person trusts will talk to the adult you're concerned about.
-They will decide what should be done to keep them safe and properly cared for.
+A social worker, nurse or someone the person trusts will talk to the adult you're concerned about.
+They'll decide what should be done to keep them safe and properly cared for.

-Depending on the situation other healthcare professionals, a GP or the police might need to be involved.
-This process could take a few days or a few weeks.
+Depending on the situation, we might need to involve other healthcare professionals, a GP or the police.
+This process could take a few days or weeks.

-If you provide us with your contact details, we might contact you for more information if we need it.
-You may not hear anything from us, but this doesn’t mean nothing is being done.
+If you give us your contact details, we might contact you for more information if we need it.
+You might not hear anything from us, but this doesn’t mean we're not doing anything.

-There are charities and support organisations that can offer advice and support.
+There are charities and support organisations you can speak to if you're worried about someone.